owenthereal/gotask/README.md

 Hello Owen Ou
 ```

-To compile the task into an executable using `go build`, type:
+To compile the task into an executable named `pkg.task` where pkg is the
+last segment of the import path using `go build`, type:

 ```plain
 $ gotask -c